-Portland Investment Counsel Inc, the manager of the Partnership believes RE should be viewed as a technology and therefore subject to cost deflation (e.g. Moore's law wherein processing power for computers is expected to double every two years).
+We believe renewable energy should be viewed as a technology and therefore subject to cost deflation (e.g. Moore's law wherein processing power for computers is expected to double every two years).
 In contrast, in the traditional energy sector, fossil fuels need to be extracted and in extractive industries costs (almost) always go up.
 After the recent technological progress made across the renewable energy sector, particularly solar, renewable and fossil fuel costs per unit of energy are now roughly comparable in many countries - but are heading in opposite directions.
-A large beneficiary of a shift to renewable energy would be China as it would help address its pollution problem and reduce its dependence on foreign oil, coal and gas.
-In November 2014 both the US and China moved closer to embracing climate change initiatives with China for the first time agreeing to cap carbon emissions by a specific date (2030) and announcing a plan to raise the non-fossil fuel share of its energy mix to 20% by that date.
+We believe dropping module prices in solar energy and progressing research towards energy capture and storage, means renewable energy could leverage the opportunity spurred on by the current state of crude oil to depress or possibly reverse further penetration of conventional power sources.

 Multinational development banks, government backed financial institutions and strategic investors continue to provide financing for the development of energy generation assets in politically stable and fast-growing developing countries.
 GEEREF continues to attract a solid number of investment proposals from those targeted regions.
 GEEREF's pipeline shows in terms of geography, a balanced pipeline of projects located in Asia, Africa, and Latin America.
-In particular the number and quality of African proposals has picked up and also the number of Latin American fund projects is increasing.
-This reflects the state of economic development, policy stimulation and market growth of those regions, as well as a growing pool of professionals experienced in both fund management and in renewable energy and energy efficiency sectors.
-A majority of pipeline projects have been sourced through personal contacts and sector networks.
-During 2014, GEEREF conducted four positive due diligence exercises on a solar vehicle, based in India, a Georgia small hydro opportunity, and two other RE funds concentrating across sub-Saharan Africa and South East Asia, notably India.
+In particular the number and quality of African proposals has picked up.
+This reflects the state of economic development, policy stimulation and market growth of this region, as well as a growing pool of professionals experienced in both fund management and in renewable energy and energy efficiency sectors.
+A majority of pipeline projects have been sourced through GEEREF's personal contacts and sector networks which comprise three follow-on funds and three other renewable energy funds concentrating across: Middle East, Africa, Nepal, Ukraine, South East Asia and India.
+Based on the current deal-flow, the GEEREF team is confident that the GEEREF Fund can be fully deployed well within the GEEREF investment period (May 2019).